rowatc/Diplomacy-AI/README.md

 DipNet outperforms a number of benchmark bots, including Jason van Hal's [Albert](https://sites.google.com/site/diplomacyai/home), its benchmark bot.

 The Python 3 DipNet code is available [here](https://github.com/diplomacy/research).
+The code also includes a game server, implemented as an OpenAI gym.
 DipNet bots are implemented on [webdiplomacy.net](webdiplomacy.net), allowing a human to play against six bots (of which there are two variants).

 >  the supervised agent was able to learn to coordinate support orders while this behaviour appears to deteriorate during self-play training.